markets/awesome-ruby/README.md

 * [Roar](https://github.com/apotonick/roar) - Resource-Oriented Architectures in Ruby.
 * [Version Cake](https://github.com/bwillis/versioncake) - An unobtrusive way to version APIs in your Rails app.
 * [versionist](https://github.com/bploetz/versionist) - A plugin for versioning Rails based RESTful APIs.
+* [JSONing](https://github.com/saveav/jsoning) - Turns any of your everyday ruby objects to json format, the way you always want it, with versioning capabilities.

 ## Assets